tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 3 - Stability.md

 ### Examples
 Find the range of gain K > 0 for the system below that will cause the system to be stable, unstable, and marginally stable.
 ![](Attachments/Pasted%20image%2020240304225546.png)
+ - If K < 1386 then there will be no sign change in the first column, so system is stable.
+ - If K > 1386 the first element of the third row becomes negative so that there will be two sign changes and the system has two RHP poles.
+So, in this case it is not stable.

 # Conceptual Info
 ---